Jaskey/ConsistentHash/README.md

         String requestIp = "192.168.0.1";
         System.out.println(requestIp + " is route to " + consistentHashRouter.routeNode(requestIp));

-  check sameple of `MyServiceNode.java` for more details
+  Please see `MyServiceNode.java` for more usage details